Accounts with financial institutions

 A share is a contract between the issuing company and the owner of the share which gives the latter an interest in the management of the corporation and the right to participate in profits.
-In this publication the "value of shares" excludes the value of shares held by individuals in their own incorporated business.
+On the file the "value of shares" excludes the value of shares held by individuals in their own incorporated business.
 Such shares are included in "value of own incorporated business".

 Significant persons are defined as follows:

-- all members of a lone person or couple only household
+- all members of lone person or couple only households

 - all parents in a couple with children household or a single parent household